NBISweden/workshop-reproducible-research/docs/git.md

 !!! note "Quick recap"
     We have now learned how to tag important commits:

-    * `git tag` - add a tag to a commit
+    * `git tag` adds a tag to a commit.
-    * `git checkout` - move between tags in a similar fashion as between branches
+    * `git checkout` moves between tags in a similar fashion as between branches.

 ## Working remotely